Top 7 Use Cases for Service AI for 2026

 Service leaders recognize this benefit: In the Service Council’s 2025 report, one in four survey respondents said “Improving frontline employees onboarding and skills” is an urgent challenge to address through their AI and service technology efforts.

-5. Self Service
+5. Service Insights

 6. Parts Reduction